dagger/dagger/docs/v0.3/sdk/cue/core-concepts/1213-dagger-cue.md

 displayed_sidebar: '0.2'
 ---

-# Dagger CUE API
+# Dagger-Classic CUE API

-As of Dagger 0.2, the Dagger CUE API can be imported via `dagger.io/dagger` & `dagger.io/dagger/core`
+As of Dagger-Classic 0.2, the Dagger-Classic CUE API can be imported via `dagger.io/dagger` & `dagger.io/dagger/core`

-The Dagger CUE API is the set of CUE packages released alongside the Dagger engine.
+The Dagger-Classic CUE API is the set of CUE packages released alongside the Dagger-Classic engine.

-Developers of other Dagger packages are expected to build on top of these core packages.
+Developers of other Dagger-Classic packages are expected to build on top of these core packages.

 ### Plan definition

-`#Plan` defines the structure of a Dagger plan - a complete configuration executable by `dagger-cue do`
+`#Plan` defines the structure of a Dagger-Classic plan - a complete configuration executable by `dagger-cue do`

 | Definition | File                                                                                   | Description                                          |
 | :--------- | :------------------------------------------------------------------------------------- | :--------------------------------------------------- |